harshalpanchal2000/harshalpanchal2000/README.md

 - 👩🏻‍💻 Experienced Art Director & Visual Designer

-- 📊 Helped many companies in their Business Decision Making for 1.5 years
+- 📊 Helped many companies in their Business Decision Making & brand identity for last 5 years

 - 📝 Ready to serve your company with the learnt skills.